-- (HULIS) because of properties similar to terrestrial and aquatic humic and fulvic acids (Graber and Rudich, 2006).
-It is largely unknown how the HULIS fraction of atmospheric organic matter may affect aerosol properties, including the ability to nucleate cloud droplets, and the ability to absorb light.
-The complexity of HULIS in atmospheric waters (aerosol water, rainwater, and cloud water) poses a significant analytical chal- - 20 lenge, and thus the sources of HULIS to the atmosphere are not well understood.
+3Rutgers/NOAA CMER Program, Rutgers University, New Brunswick, NJ, USA affect aerosol properties, including the ability to nucleate cloud droplets, and the ability to absorb light.
+The complexity of HULIS in atmospheric waters (aerosol water, rainwater, and cloud water) poses a significant analytical challenge, and thus the sources of HULIS to the atmosphere are not well understood.
 Possibilities include primary terrestrial and marine sources, biomass burning, and secondary organic aerosol (SOA) formation mechanisms such as oligomerization (Graber and Rudich, 2006).